TRAFFIC, TRANSIT, ROAD WORK, WEATHER: Friday notes + weekend alerts

 South Park Bridge:

-West Marginal Way at Highland Park Way (one of four new cameras!):
+West Marginal Way at Highland Park Way (one of four recently installed cameras!):

 Highland Park Way/Holden: